jtmcgrath/wpc-extended-sass/README.md

 4. Create a `style.scss` file in the `/sass/` folder.
 5. Add your theme's metadata to the top of the `style.scss` file (either directly or via an `@import` statement).
 6. Create your Scss as desired.
-7. Add options to the Customizer.
+7. Add customizer options in your theme's `functions.php` file.

 ## Built With